dynamsoft-docs/document-normalizer-docs/programming/javascript/api-reference/interfaces/normalized-image-result.md

 **Return value**

 A promise resolving to the `File` that stores the normalized image data.
+Only two file formats are supported now: `PNG` and `JPG`.

 **Code snippet**